zewa666/aurelia-electron/README.md

 ## NodeIntegration in Renderer

 This sample makes use of NodeIntegration in the Render process to show how to distinguish Electron's require from the AMD one.
 Typically you'd want to avoid the integration if not needed.
-In order to turn it of comment out this section of the `main.ts` file
+In order to turn it off, comment out this section of the `main.ts` file

 ```typescript
 webPreferences: {